Speeding Ticket Lawyer Wytheville, VA

 How Do You Know Which Ticket Is Which?

-The officer who pulled you over or showed up to the scene should have clearly told you if they were charging you with reckless driving or if they were simply giving you a speeding ticket.
+As a VA speeding ticket lawyer from The Law Office of Mark T. Hurt may explain during a consult, the officer who pulled you over or showed up to the scene should have clearly told you if they were charging you with reckless driving or if they were simply giving you a speeding ticket.
 However, nerves run high after an officer pulls you over and you may have missed what they said.
 If this is the case, you can look at the summons or the ticket they gave you.

 If they charged you with reckless driving, this should be clearly written under the “charge” section of a summons.
 Additionally, the officer likely crossed off the area of the paper where you have the option to pre-pay.
-Please consider connecting with a speeding ticket lawyer in Wytheville, VA regardless of which kind of ticket you have received, but certainly if you have been charged with reckless driving.
+Please consider connecting with a Wytheville, VA speeding ticket lawyer regardless of which kind of ticket you have received, but certainly if you have been charged with reckless driving.

 What Should You Do If You Have Been Charged with Reckless Driving?

 If the officer charged you with reckless driving, you should take this reality even more seriously than you would if cited with a speeding ticket.
-After you have given yourself time to regroup, please consider calling the experienced Wytheville, VA speeding ticket lawyer at The Law Offices of Mark T. Hurt to review your case and discuss your best defense options.
+After you have given yourself time to regroup, please consider calling The Law Offices of Mark T. Hurt so we can review your case and discuss your best defense options.
 You should always go into court prepared—to the best of your ability—and this starts with the right legal representation.
 Call our office today to set up your consultation.

 What to Expect After Receiving a Traffic Ticket